raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 ## Whoa, That's Important

-That is an awful lot of words for, "Effective JavaScript explained why prefacing files that contain an IIFE with a semicolon fixes a problem that ASI could introduce when you catenate files with old-school tools," but I wanted to provide a taste of what it felt like for me to read David Herman's book.
+That is an awful lot of words for, "Effective JavaScript explained why prefacing files that contain an IIFE with a semicolon fixes a problem that ASI could introduce when you concatenate files with old-school tools," but I wanted to provide a taste of what it felt like for me to read David Herman's book.

 I was constantly saying to myself, "Of course, of course, I know that, well that follows from that, and yes, therefore that follows from that," and then suddenly: *"Whoa!
 That's important!"*